wimmalab/blog/_posts/2017-07-04-My-Lightroom-Workflow.md

 image:
 author: Jussi Ahola
 ---
 Hello.
 In this blog post I’m going to share with you my workflow in Adobe Lightroom.
 Lightroom is the tool chosen by many photographers for photo editing and management.
-After reading this post you will have a basic understanding of the steps, and what goes into the photos I produce.
+After reading this post you will have a basic understanding of the steps involved, and what goes into the photos I produce.
 There are 4 main steps to consider when producing pictures.
 Importing, rating the images, editing them, and finally exporting the final pictures.

 ### STEP 1.
 IMPORT PHOTOS INTO LIGHTROOM
 First task is to import the pictures into lightroom’s catalogue.
 Importing is done by pressing the “import” button in the grid view, or selecting **file > import photos and video…**